-(Same as CAT-93) Prerequisite: None.
+CIS-93 - Computers for Beginners 3 units (Same as CAT-93)

 This course is designed as a practical step-by-step introduction to computer literacy topics including computer hardware and software, application skills, the Internet and Internet searching, Web page creation and computer ethics.
 54 hours lecture and 18 hours laboratory.
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-CIS-95A - Introduction to the Internet 1.5 units

-(Same as CAT-95A)
+CIS-95A - Introduction to the Internet 1.5 units (Same as CAT-95A)

-CSU

-Prerequisite: None.

-Skill development in the concepts of the Internet on r nicrocomputerbased systems.
-This course is designed as a practic al step-by-step

-introduction to working with the Internet using perso nal computers.
+Skill development in the concepts of the Internet on microcomputerbased systems.
+This course is designed as a practical step-by-step introduction to working with the Internet using personal computers.
 27 hours lecture.

-CIS-98A - Introduction to Excel

-(Same as CAT-98A) Prerequisite: None.
+CIS-98A - Introduction to Excel 1.5 units (Same as CAT-98A)

 Skill development in electronic spreadsheets using Excel for business and scientific related applications.
 27 hours lecture and 18 hours laboratory.
+(TBA option) (Letter Grade, or Pass/No Pass option.)

-CIS-98B - Advanced Excel (Same as CAT-98B)
+CIS-98B - Advanced Excel 1.5 units (Same as CAT-98B)

 Advanced concepts of MS-Excel including managing large spreadsheets, creating and working with databases, creating and using templates and macro creation.
 Spreadsheet manipulation with advanced macro techniques, customizing Excel screen and toolbars and solving problems with goal seeker and solver.
 27 hours lecture and 18 hours laboratory.
-137
+(TBA option) (Letter Grade, or Pass/No Pass option.)